 Comparing FAFSA and the Pell Grant

-The Free Application for Federal Student Aid (FAFSA®) is the first step in the process of obtaining government-provided student aid while a Pell Grant is a type of federal aid.
+The Free Application for Federal Student Aid (FAFSA®) is the first step in the process of obtaining government-provided student aid, including the Pell Grant, which is a need-based award that does not need to be repaid.

 Key Points